ceff-tech/ffc_api_client/README.md

 ## Setup
 1. If you don't already have `devtools` installed, run `install.packages('devtools')` in your R console, or install the package any way you prefer.
-2. Install this package with `devtools::install_github('ceff-tech/ffc_api_client/ffcAPIClient')`
+2. Install this package with `devtools::install_github('ceff-tech/ffc_api_client/ffcAPIClient')`.
+If you get an error on this installation step, make sure you are using the latest version of the devtools package.
 3. Now we need to retrieve your token.
 In Firefox or Chrome, log into https://eflows.ucdavis.edu.
-Once logged in, press F12 on your keyboard to bring up the Inspector, then switch to the Console tab.
+Once logged in, make sure you are on your user profile page at https://eflows.ucdavis.edu/profile and then press F12 on your keyboard to bring up the Inspector, then switch to the Console tab.
 4. In the console, type `localStorage.getItem('ff_jwt')` - you may need to type it in yourself instead of pasting (or follow Firefox's instructions to enable pasting - it will tell you how after you try to paste).
 Hit Enter to send the command.
 5. Your browser will place text on the line below the command you typed - this is your "token".
 Save this value and copy it to your clipboard and we'll use it below.
 This value should stay private - if other people knew the value, they could use it to access your account on eflows.ucdavis.edu!